Jaywinebrenner/fruit-tree-finder/README.md

 ## Specifications

-- The Fruit Tree Finder uses Functional Components exclusively and uses Hooks to store state.
+- The Fruit Tree Finder uses Functional Components exclusively and uses Hooks for state management.
 There is not one Classical componenet in the app.
 Redux was not necessary.

 - - -